-To be considered for the Accelerated Program and enroll in BIO 608 (Thesis Proposal), students must have attained (completed) 75 credits with a minimum of 18 biology credits.
+This program involves a thesis project.
+To enroll in BIO 608 (Thesis Proposal), students must have attained (completed) 75 credits with a minimum of 18 biology credits.
 Students must have a minimum cumulative GPA of 3.00 including a minimum GPA of 3.00 for biology courses.
 BIO 608 requires departmental permission to enroll; students must arrange a committee meeting prior to enrolling in BIO 608 (e.g., during their third year).
-The accelerated program in biology is only open to thesis students.
-Any student wishing to switch out of the thesis option will be required to complete all requirements of the B.S. degree.
 Once admitted to the graduate program, graduate policies apply, including minimum GPA (3.00).

-For more information contact Dr. Casotti or Dr. Auld.
+For more information contact Dr. Casotti or Dr. Turner.